-Unfazed Indian farmers press on protests against new laws
+Unfazed Indian farmers continue protest against new laws

 Opposition parties and some Modi allies have called the laws anti-farmer and pro-corporation.

-In a bid to stop the protesters from riding commuter trains into the capital, the Delhi Metro said in a post on Twitter that some services were suspended.
+In a bid to stop the protesters from riding commuter trains into the capital, the Delhi Metro said on Twitter that some services were suspended.
 Traffic slowed to a crawl as vehicles were checked along state boundaries, leading to huge jams on some highways.

+Punjab Chief Minister Amarinder Singh urged the federal government to defuse the tension at the border and initiate talks with leaders of the farmers.

+“The voice of farmers cannot be muzzled indefinitely,” Singh wrote on Twitter.

-Negotiations between the leaders of farmer unions and the government to defuse the standoff have been unsuccessful so far.
+Negotiations between the leaders of farmer unions and the government to defuse the standoff have been unsuccessful.

 Farmers say they will continue to protest until the government rolls back the laws.